scality/RestBlockDriver/README.md

  Baz
  Qux

-This way, you can know that you have five volumes available on your mirror, and know their names, which will allow you to either attach, extend or destroy them.
+This way, you can know that you have five volumes available on your servers, and know their names, which will allow you to either attach, extend or destroy them.